SudhirSir/Internship-Assignment/README.md

 ---

-## 💡 Key Kubernetes Concepts Demonstrated

-* **Deployment:** Flask runs with multiple replicas
+## 📸 Screenshots

+Screenshots demonstrating successful deployment are included:

+* Pods running (Flask + MongoDB)
+* Services configuration
-* **Service (NodePort):** External access
+* Browser access
-* **StatefulSet:** MongoDB with stable identity
-* **Persistent Volumes:** Data survives pod restarts
-* **Secrets:** Secure credential management
-* **Internal DNS:** Service-based communication
+* API response from `/data`

+All screenshots are available in the `screenshots/` folder.

 ---

-## 🎯 Why StatefulSet for MongoDB?
+## 🎯 Key Learnings

-* MongoDB is **stateful**
-* Needs stable network identity
+* Containerizing backend applications
+* Deploying stateful and stateless services on Kubernetes
-* Requires persistent storage
+* Using StatefulSets with persistent storage
-* StatefulSet ensures ordered startup and stable volumes
+* Managing secrets securely
+* Implementing autoscaling
+* Debugging Kubernetes immutability constraints
+* Production-style deployment practices

 ---

-## 📈 Learning Outcomes

-* Real-world Kubernetes deployment workflow
-* Debugging image pull issues in Minikube
-* Understanding service discovery via Kubernetes DNS
-* Secure application design using Secrets
-* Production-style container orchestration

----

 ## 🏁 Conclusion

-This project demonstrates a **complete, production-style backend system** deployed on Kubernetes.
+This project implements a complete, production-style backend system using Docker and Kubernetes.
-It highlights containerization, orchestration, persistence, and secure communication between services.

-Note: All Screenshots are attached in the screenshots/ folder.
+All assignment requirements have been implemented, tested, and documented.

 ---